wearefractal/fusker/README.md

 crews - Displays Terry Crews nipple dance rainbow b& page
 ```

-### Adding HTTP detectives

-Add a .js or .coffee file to the 'http-detectives' directory of the module.

-### Adding HTTP payloads

-Add a .js or .coffee file to the 'http-payloads' directory of the module.

 ## Socket.io Configuration
 ### List of included SocketIO detection modules (detectives)
 ```